mth/yeti/doc/reference.rst

 values will create a local binding inside that structure scope (unless prefixed with ``norec`` keyword), and the bindings will be recursively available for all expressions residing in the structure literal definition.
-This is the only form of mutually recursive bindings avaible in the Yeti language.
+This is the only form of mutually recursive bindings available in the Yeti language.
 The local bindings inside the structure scope are always non-polymorphic.

 The field names can be prefixed with ``var`` and/or ``norec`` keywords.